apache/trafficcontrol/docs/source/api/deliveryservices_id.rst

 :multiSiteOrigin:      A boolean that defines the use of :ref:`ds-multi-site-origin` by this :term:`Delivery Service`
 :orgServerFqdn:        The :ref:`ds-origin-url`
 :originShield:         A :ref:`ds-origin-shield` string
-:profileId:            The integral, unique identifier for :ref:`ds-profile` with which this :term:`Delivery Service` is associated, if any
+:profileId:            An optional :ref:`profile-id` of the :ref:`ds-profile` with which this :term:`Delivery Service` will be associated
 :protocol:             An integral, unique identifier that corresponds to the :ref:`ds-protocol` used by this :term:`Delivery Service`
 :qstringIgnore:        An integral, unique identifier that corresponds to the :ref:`ds-qstring-handling` setting on this :term:`Delivery Service`
 :rangeRequestHandling: An integral, unique identifier that corresponds to the :ref:`ds-range-request-handling` setting on this :term:`Delivery Service`
 :regexRemap:           A :ref:`ds-regex-remap`
 :regionalGeoBlocking:  A boolean defining the :ref:`ds-regionalgeo` setting on this :term:`Delivery Service`
 :remapText:            :ref:`ds-raw-remap`
+:routingName:          The :ref:`ds-routing-name` of this :term:`Delivery Service`
 :signed:               ``true`` if  and only if ``signingAlgorithm`` is not ``null``, ``false`` otherwise
 :signingAlgorithm:     Either a :ref:`ds-signing-algorithm` or ``null`` to indicate URL/URI signing is not implemented on this :term:`Delivery Service`